perladvent/perldotcom/content/article/_pub_2004_08_27_bricolage.md

 comprehensive permissions system to ensure that users get access only to the content and administrative objects relevant to getting their work done.
-And because Bricolage does not serve content to your final audience â it generally runs as a back-office application and often behind a secure firewall â your content library remains safe in Bricolage even if the security of your front-end servers becomes compromised.
+And because Bricolage does not serve content to your final audience — it generally runs as a back-office application and often behind a secure firewall — your content library remains safe in Bricolage even if the security of your front-end servers becomes compromised.